 About the GETSI Project

-Over the last two decades, technical advances in geodesy—the study of the size, shape, and mass of the Earth and their changes with time—have revolutionized our understanding of Earth processes and produced discoveries of major societal impact related to climate change, water resource management, and mitigation of natural hazards.
+geodesy—the study of the size, shape, and mass of Earth and their changes with time—have revolutionized our understanding of Earth processes and produced discoveries of major societal impact related to climate change, water resource management, and mitigation of natural hazards.
 Teaching resources have simply not kept pace with advances in geodesy, both for introductory and majors-level undergraduate courses.
 GETSI was born out of requests from geoscience faculty for more resources with which to educate future citizens and future geoscience professionals on the power and breadth of geodetic methods to address critical topics.
-This diverse toolbox of methods includes GPS, gravity measurements, laser ranging, sea level altimetry, and more.
+The diverse toolbox of geodetic methods includes GPS, gravity, laser ranging, radar, sea level altimetry, and more.